 Culture can bridge the interaction divide

-Can intranet software replicate these spontaneous and natural processes?
+Can an employee intranet portal replicate these spontaneous and natural processes?
 It can, if it is supported within your digital workplace by a culture of relatability, inclusivity, and openness.
 This can mean artificially creating fertile ground for the human interaction that used to be a natural feature of working life.
 It also involves applying advanced leadership thinking to stimulate closer working relationships and building intranet software that’s user-friendly.

 Making teams relatable